amrllkmn/twitter-crawler/README.md

     * Made the app on Twitter&reg; so credentials are obtained.
 * 13 February 2020
     * The app can now store tweets collected.
+* 11 March 2020
+    * The timer functionality has been added.